 HOW AND WHEN TO APPLY

 The Doctoral Programme in Philosophy, Arts and Society has two application periods for doctoral study rights each year – one in the spring and one in the fall.

-The next round of applications will be held from September 1st to September 14th, 2017.
-Applicants will be informed of the decisions in mid-November.
+The next round of applications will be held from April 3rd to April 16th, 2018.

 Applications are submitted using an electronic application form, which will be open during the application period.
 All applicants must submit the following documents as part of their application (points 1–4 are integrated in the electronic application form; points 5–6 are submitted as scanned attachments):

 1. A research proposal.
 Please use the University of Helsinki research plan template to draw up your research plan.
 The following fields related to the research plan are included in the electronic application form (the number in parentheses indicates the maximum number of characters per field, spaces included):

 - Brief summary of the research plan (1500)